Zywave/booster/src/_areas/blog/posts/2022-09-release-notes-september-2022.md

 | `networkReducedData`    | Indicates that the user has explicitly enabled a setting in their browser to reduce data usage (e.g. mobile connections)                                          |
 | `networkConnectionType` | Indicates how the user's device is connected to the network (e.g. ethernet vs wifi).  <br>**Note:** This will commonly be omitted due to device privacy concerns. |

-Additionally, with this release, App Platform has a Heap report to compare Min/Average/Max downlink connections so that we can get a good snapshot of our users.
+Additionally, our team now has a Heap report to compare Min/Average/Max downlink connections so that we can get a good snapshot of our users.
 Feel free to take a look, and repurpose for your team's needs!

 <!-- TODO @Pat insert screenshot of Heap report + link to report https://heapanalytics.com/app/env/2837777013/graph/chart/Network-Bandwidth-Comparison-Report-2919213/edit/2923472 -->